José María Luis Mora: Legacy

 Compared to Mora's contemporary, Lucas Alamán, the chief conservative spokesman and prolific writer, Mora produced a slim output of works.
-He ceased writing in 1837, with the publication of his history of Mexico.
-But Mora's ideas would later be followed by a generation of liberal politicians who, during the Liberal Reform following the ouster of conservative Santa Anna, changed the face of Mexico dramatically.
-There is a museum in his hometown of Chamacuero (today Comonfort, Guanajuato).
-His remains on June 24, 1963 were interred at the Rotunda of Illustrious Persons.
+He ceased writing in 1837 with the publication of his history of Mexico.
+However, Mora's ideas would later be followed by a generation of liberal politicians.
+During the Liberal Reform after the ouster of the conservative Santa Anna, the liberals dramatically changed the face of Mexico.

+There is a museum in Mora's hometown of Chamacuero (now Comonfort, Guanajuato).
+His remains, on 24 June 1963, were interred at the Rotunda of Illustrious Persons.